-"Conversion Date" means the Business Day on which the interest rate on any of the 2005 Series I Bonds is Converted to a Fixed Interest Rate or an Indexed Rate.
+"Conversion Date" means the Business Day on which the interest rate on any of the 2005 Series M Bonds is Converted to a Fixed Interest Rate or an Indexed Rate.

-"Convert," "Converted" or "Conversion," as appropriate, means the conversion of the interest rate on any of the 2005 Series I Bonds to a Fixed Interest Rate or an Indexed Rate pursuant to the Series Resolution.
+"Convert," "Converted" or "Conversion," as appropriate, means the conversion of the interest rate on any of the 2005 Series M Bonds to a Fixed Interest Rate or an Indexed Rate pursuant to the Series Resolution.

-"Liquidity Expiration Event" means either (i) the Agency has determined to terminate a Liquidity Facility in accordance with its terms, or (ii) the Bank has delivered notice to the Trustee on or prior to 45 days prior to the scheduled expiration of a Liquidity Facility that such Liquidity Facility will not be extended or renewed.
+"Liquidity Expiration Event" means either (i) the Agency has determined to terminate a Liquidity Facility in accordance with its terms, (ii) the Bank has delivered notice to the Trustee on or prior to 45 days prior to the scheduled expiration of a Liquidity Facility that such Liquidity Facility will not be extended or renewed or (iii) the Bank has not delivered notice to the Trustee on or prior to 45 days prior to the scheduled expiration of a Liquidity Facility that such Liquidity Facility will be extended or renewed.